Aeropostal Alas de Venezuela: Recent history

 Flights to the United States began in July 1998 and to Madrid in November 2001, although the latter have since ceased.
-In the late 1990s, Aeropostal introduced two leased Irish-registered Airbus A320-200s to fly alongside the fleet of DC-9, McDonnell Douglas MD-83 and Boeing 727-200 jets.
-At the end of 2007, Nelson Ramiz (then CEO) reduced the fleet of 22 to only 3 claiming that the currency controls imposed by the Venezuelan government prevented him from maintaining the fleet and that fare controls kept Aeropostal from making a profit.
+In the late 1990s, Aeropostal introduced two leased Irish-registered Airbus A320-200s to fly alongside the fleet of DC-9, McDonnell Douglas MD-83, and Boeing 727-200 jets.
+At the end of 2007, Nelson Ramiz (then CEO) reduced the fleet of 22 to only 3, claiming that the currency controls imposed by the Venezuelan government prevented him from maintaining the fleet and that fare controls kept Aeropostal from making a profit.
 During that period, the Venezuelan Government planned to shut down the airline if major changes were not planned.

 The National Institute of Civil Aviation temporarily grounded Aeropostal operations, leaving thousands of passengers stranded in the high-travel holiday season.

 As of 2008, it was reported that the airline was sold to a group led by the Mahkled family from the state of Carabobo, Venezuela.
-The Venezuelan government later arrested the Makled family on money laundering and drug running charges, but this transaction has been challenged as ineffective as neither Ramiz nor his wife had the power to transfer the shares as these were pledged to Alas under the settlement agreement referred to above.
+The Venezuelan government later arrested the Makled family on money laundering and drug running charges, but this transaction has been challenged as ineffective, as neither Ramiz nor his wife had the power to transfer the shares, as these were pledged to Alas under the settlement agreement referred to above.
 In 2009, the Venezuelan government announced its intention to nationalise Aeropostal.

-On February 25, 2011, Aeropostal's Special Managing Board officially announced the retirement of YV141T, the last DC-9-30 in its fleet.
-The final commercial flight was done on March 10, 2011.
+On 25 February 2011, Aeropostal's Special Managing Board officially announced the retirement of YV141T, the last DC-9-30 in its fleet.
+The final commercial flight was done on 10 March 2011.
 Although the -30s Series has been retired, the DC-9-50s would continue flying for Aeropostal, and according to LAV, there were no plans for their retirement in the next 3 years.

-On September 24, 2017, Aerospostal ceased operations.
-The Board of Directors announced the retirement of operations of the airline, due to financial and economic problems.
-On August 8, 2018, the company informed to continue flights again, along with the opening of a route to Havana from Caracas with three weekly frequencies.
+On 24 September 2017, Aerospostal ceased operations.
+The Board of Directors announced the retirement of the airline's operations due to financial and economic problems.
+On 8 August 2018, the company informed to continue flights again, along with the opening of a route to Havana from Caracas with three weekly frequencies.